Contents

 1. Begin with a Theory of Change:

-• Before diving into advanced data techniques, every organization must first outline its vision or mission.
+• Before exploring advanced data techniques, every organization must outline its vision or mission.
 This is the foundation upon which other steps are built.
-It’s essentially stating the changes the organization aims to bring about.
+It essentially states the changes the organization aims to bring about.

 • This is the first level on the spectrum of impact developed by the Sorenson Impact Center at the University of Utah.
 The theory simply marks the intent without guaranteed outcomes.